raspy135/Qun-synthesizer/README.md

 ## Parameter Mode

 ### PRM:OSCILLATOR1,2
-![diagram_osc](manual_images/diagram_osc.jpg)

-**Blue : sources, Green: output**.
 This diagram shows OSC1 and OSC2 features.
 The diagram is for explanation, it may not cover all features in the OSCs.
 Unlike most hardware synths, all parameters can be controlled via MIDI including dials.
+**Blue: Sources | Green: Output**
+![diagram_osc](manual_images/diagram_osc.jpg)

 The oscillator is a hybrid of classic analog synth and FM.
 FM has its own parameters, it can be configured in FM conf / ENV3/4 Other Mode.